Horses and carts

 - Trees of historical importance such as those planted as a marker or part of a ceremony.

-Consult with traditional owners prior to developing a habitat / hollow project in native forests, they bring an important lens to this work and everyone, as well as the environment, benefits.
+Consult with traditional owners prior to developing a habitat / hollow project in native forests, traditional owners bring an important lens to this work and everyone, as well as the environment, benefits from considered consultation.

 Choose trees situated away from noise, artificial light, and people